okami101/vuetify-admin/packages/cli/README.md

 ## Install

-> You must have valid API backend in order to use this project.
-You can start with [https://jsonplaceholder.okami101.io](https://jsonplaceholder.okami101.io) which is a fake writeable API.

 Initialize your brand new Vue CLI admin project with this single line command :

 ```bash
 vue create my-admin-project --preset okami101/vtec-admin-preset
 ```

 > On any existing Vue CLI Vuetify project you can try `vue add vtec-admin`.

 Then select suited options according to your needs and start your admin panel by `yarn serve`.

+> You must have valid API backend in order to use this project.
+You can start with [https://jsonplaceholder.okami101.io](https://jsonplaceholder.okami101.io) which is a fake writeable API.
+Don't hesitate to go through the [the tutorial](https://vtec.okami101.io/guide/tutorial.html#admin-ui) which use this API.

 ## Getting started